You know what I mean.

 “Simon Peter answered him, ‘Lord, to whom shall we go?
 You have the words of eternal life.’ “ (John 6:68)

 Peter was a numbskull most of the time, but he knew enough to spot the only safe path.

-Over my relatively few years, I’ve come to understand “life” in many ways.
+Over my few years, I’ve come to understand “life” in many ways.
 Jesus uses the word to refer to securing eternal life, certainly.
-But he also means quality of life today, right now, here on earth, as shown by his use of the word “daily”.
-If you’ve been around a while, you’ve discovered that failing to follow Jesus doesn’t really bring life.
+But he also means quality of life today, right now, here on earth.
+And failing to follow Jesus doesn’t really bring that life.
 Living outside of his will, ignoring his commands, mistrusting his heart – does anyone really ever feel joyful and light-hearted in those times?
-Sin brings conviction, and lots of sin brings an awfulness to the soul.
+Sin brings conviction.
+Lots of sin brings an awfulness to the soul.
 Missing out on his plans brings regret.
 The consequences of sin manifest and leave you wishing you’d just listened.